Tinkerforge/doc/en/source/Kits/CameraSlider/Construction.rst

 Clamps
 ^^^^^^

-The timing belt clamp gets attached to a 60mm MakerBeam:
+The timing belt clamps get attached to a 60mm MakerBeam:

 * Insert two 6mm bolts into a 60mm MakerBeam.
 * Fasten a L-bracket to each bolt with a lock nut.